-- Storing: Store in an airtight container in the fridge for a few weeks.
+- Storing: Store your muffins in an airtight container in the fridge for a few weeks.
 Or at room temperature for up to 5 days.

-- Freeze your muffins: Place in airtight container and freeze for up to 3 months.
+- Freezing: Place in airtight container and freeze for up to 3 months.
 Then allow them to come to room temperature and enjoy them again.

 - Reheating: If you like your muffins warm, reheat them in the microwave or oven at 350°F for a few minutes.

 - Making ahead: You can prepare the batter a couple of days in advance and leave it covered in the refrigerator.
 When ready to bake, allow it to come to room temperature before filling your muffin tin, then bake as directed.

 Add-ins are completely optional, but I suggest adding nuts and/or seeds and shredded coconut for a little texture.
 Other options to include are raisins, dried cranberries or blueberries, oatmeal, or a blend of these.

 To enhance all of the flavors you could also throw in some lemon or lime zest as well as vanilla extract and other spices besides cinnamon such as all spice, cardamon and nutmeg.

 Add some chocolate!
 Add mini dark chocolate chips or chunks and serve it for dessert with a scoop of ice cream!
 SO good!